Welcome to the Tampa Alcohol Coalition

 The Auto Club Group and Bud Light provide the Tow to Go service to discourage an intoxicated driver from getting behind the wheel and risking the lives and safety of other motorists.
 Not only does Tow to Go remove the intoxicated driver—it also enables AAA and Bud Light to remind the public to always choose a designated driver for a safe ride home.

 Get a Safe Ride- No Excuses!

-The holiday season is here!
-Many celebrate with alcoholic beverages but we all need to plan ahead.
+Many celebrate holidays with alcoholic beverages but we all need to plan ahead.
 Safe transportation options abound: Uber.
 Lyft, taxi cabs, AAA Tow To Go and sober designated drivers.
 There is no excuse for impaired driving.
 Don't risk DUI arrest or even worse an alcohol related crash.
-Have fun this holiday season but stay safe.
+Have fun but stay safe.

-Florida Traffic Crash Facts 2015 Florida traffic crash fatalities surged 17.8% in 2015 compared to 2014.
-Alcohol related fatalities went up 7%.
-Hillsborough County is #1 in alcohol related crashes, injuries and fatalities.
+Florida Traffic Crash Facts 2019 Hillsborough County is #1 in DUI arrests, alcohol related crashes, injuries and fatalities.
 What can be done to bring these numbers down?
-Join Tampa Alcohol Coalition and help us fight underage drinking and impiared driving!
+Join Tampa Alcohol Coalition and help us fight underage drinking and impaired driving!